-Industry investment in Smart Grid and Advanced Metering Infrastructure (AMI) are fueling advances in utility energy delivery and outage management systems that store, process and manage data.
-Security protection standards (most notably those of the North American Reliability Corporation (NERC) Critical Infrastructure Protection (CIP) program) are changing the way Supervisory Control and Data Acquisition (SCADA) systems are integrated and supported.
+Utility industry investment in Smart Grid, Advanced Metering Infrastructure (AMI) are fueling advances in utility energy delivery and outage management systems that store, process and manage electrical and customer data.
+Security protection standards, most notably the most recent updates of the North American Reliability Corporation (NERC) Critical Infrastructure Protection (CIP) program, are changing the way Supervisory Control and Data Acquisition (SCADA) systems are managed, integrated and supported.
 In addition, growing feature sets for ADMS, EMS, DMS, and OMS are enhancing the usefulness of these tools and extending that data to the service and repair crews as well as the customers.
 New emergence of Microgrids and Distributed Energy Management Systems (DERMS) also add to the complexity of the electrical network and the outage prediction.

 Success in this climate requires more from today’s IT project and support teams.
 Increased regulation requires stringent process definition and more exacting system configuration.
 Systems are becoming increasingly sensitive to changes introduced through interfaces and data maintenance changes.
 Simply put, there is less room for error.
 Couple these factors with the integration challenges of third party provided systems and it’s enough to make one’s head spin!